PromQL Quick Start¶

 Selecting Time Series with PromQL¶

-To select time series in PromQL, you can simply write the series name.
-For example, the following query returns all time series named node_network_receive_bytes_total
+In PromQL, selecting time series is straightforward—simply write the series name directly.
+For example, the following query will return all time series with the name node_network_receive_bytes_total:

-This name corresponds to the node_exporter metric, which includes the number of bytes received by various network interfaces.
-A simple query like this might return time series with the following labels for network interfaces eth0
+This name corresponds to the node_exporter metric, which records the number of bytes received by various network interfaces.
+A simple query might return time series with labels such as eth0, eth1, and eth2:

 node_network_receive_bytes_total{device="eth0"}